-*- coding: utf-8 -*-

 data.
 Index predicates can be slower

 and take substantial memory.
+Without

 """

-assert self.active_learner is not None, \
+self.active_learner is not None

-"Please initialize with the sample method"
+), "Please initialize with the prepare_training method"

 examples, y = flatten_training(self.training_pairs)